Monmouth Rebellion: Battle of Sedgemoor

-Monmouth was finally defeated by Feversham with John Churchill, his second in command, on 6 July at the Battle of Sedgemoor.
+Monmouth was defeated at the Battle of Sedgemoor by forces under the direction of John Churchill (Lord Feversham, the commander, having spent the night of the battle at a nearby inn) on 6 July.

 Once Monmouth's force had entered and started to fortify Bridgwater, he sent some of his cavalry to collect six cannon from Minehead.
 He planned to stay in Bridgwater until they returned and then break out and head for Bristol.
 Feversham and his army of 500 horse and 1,500 militiamen camped on the edge of Sedgemoor at the village of Westonzoyland.
 Monmouth could view them from the tower of Church of St Mary and may have inspected them more closely from the Church of St Mary in Chedzoy, before deciding to attack them.

 The Duke eventually led his untrained and ill-equipped troops out of Bridgwater at around 10:00 pm to undertake a night-time attack on the King's army.
 They were guided by Richard Godfrey, the servant of a local farmer, along the old Bristol road towards Bawdrip.
 With their limited cavalry in the vanguard, they turned south along Bradney Lane and Marsh Lane and came to the open moor with its deep and dangerous rhynes (drainage ditches).

 There was a delay while the rhyne was crossed and the first men across startled a royalist patrol.
 A shot was fired and a horseman from the patrol galloped off to report to Feversham.
 Lord Grey of Warke led the rebel cavalry forward and they were engaged by the King's Regiment of Horse which alerted the rest of the royalist forces.
 The superior training of the regular army and their horses routed the rebel forces by outflanking them.
 His untrained supporters were quickly defeated by the professionals, and hundreds were cut down by cannon- and musket-fire.

 The death count on the rebel side has variously been given as between 727 and 2,700, with royalist losses of 27 who were buried in the churchyard of the Church of St Mary the Virgin in Westonzoyland, which was used as a prison for rebel soldiers.